 Or, do you see rustic camping accommodations in state parks, national forests, and primitive camps?
 Do you see hiking trails or fishing lakes?
 Perhaps wildlife, wild flowers, and nature all around your campsite?

 Campgrounds fit both ideals and everything in between.
 And, they all need workers!
 They all have things that they need help with, that you can do while enjoying camping and RVing the way you like to do it.

-Volunteer campground workers typically receive RV and tent camp sites and other perks.
+Volunteer work campers (also known as workcampers or workampers) receive free RV and tent camp sites and other perks.
 The work is typically at state and national campgrounds, city and county parks, and other recreational facilities owned by the government.

 More exciting though, many camp and RV park owners now pay their workers for the jobs they do!
-While volunteer work camping is still popular in public campgrounds, private campgrounds and RV parks are now more often treating working RVers as regular employees.
+While volunteer work camping is still popular in public campgrounds, private campgrounds and RV parks are now more often treating working RVers as regular, paid employees.

 Some camp jobs are even more diverse and exciting!
 Participate in a buffalo round-up.
 Be on the look-out for wild fires.
 Gather campers for a chuck wagon dinner.

 Some camp jobs let you pursue your personal interests or learn new skills.
 Give interpretive talks.
 Build birdhouses.
 Do native landscaping.
 Share what you know with other campers.